2025

 100ml (each remedy)

-Continuing Mitchell's long-standing interest in the evanescent nature of loss, absence, and the porous boundaries between natural and artificial worlds, The Imponderables offers a perspective on our relationship with matter and the environment and estranging attempts to protect the future from our present selves.
+Continuing Mitchell's longstanding interest in the evanescent nature of loss, absence and the porous boundaries between natural and artificial worlds, The Imponderables offers a perspective on our relationship with matter and the environment – and on estranging attempts to protect the future from our present selves.

-Mitchell's exhibition orbits Svalbard, a remote, stateless Arctic archipelago: a proto-heterotopia where birth and death are prohibited; an un-country that both reflects and upends; and a disappearing natural habitat for the polar bear, locally held captive in the manufactured facsimile of their Arctic home in Sea World on the Gold Coast, just 75km from the gallery.
+Mitchell's exhibition orbits Svalbard, a remote, stateless Arctic archipelago: a proto-heterotopia where birth and death are prohibited; an un-country that both reflects and upends; and a disappearing natural habitat for the polar bear – held locally captive in the manufactured facsimile of their Arctic home at Sea World on the Gold Coast, just 75km from the gallery.

-The project includes a series of letter-works — a form the artist first employed in his work in the late 1990s — alongside new sculptures and photographic work, including high-resolution detailed scans of the doors to the Global Seed Vault — a doomsday vault buried in the side of a mountain in Svalbard — using a flatbed scanner to produce images of the threshold between our incendiary present and a buried future.
+The project includes a series of letter-works – a form the artist first employed in the late 1990s – alongside new sculptures and photographic works, including high-resolution scans of the doors to the Global Seed Vault, a doomsday vault buried in the side of a mountain in Svalbard.
+These images, produced using a flatbed scanner, document the threshold between our incendiary present and a buried future.

-Through the innovative use of technology, pseudo-pharmacology, performative gestures, sharp reflection, and vanished and entrapped materials, Mitchell's work draws connections between the containment of nature in zoos and museums to the Global Seed Vault's paradoxical status as both a hopeful safeguard and an apocalyptic proposition.
+Through the use of technology, pseudo-pharmacology, performative gestures, sharp reflection, and vanished and entrapped materials, Mitchell's work draws connections between the containment of nature in zoos and museums and the Global Seed Vault's paradoxical status as both hopeful safeguard and apocalyptic proposition.

-The Imponderables contends with legacies of preserving, apprehending and comprehending the world whilst reflecting on Svalbard as a place both on a precipice and in purgatory.
-It invites viewers to consider the complex interplay between preservation and loss, legibility and illegibility, and our place in a rapidly evolving present and future.
+The Imponderables contends with legacies of preserving, apprehending and comprehending the world, while reflecting on Svalbard as a place both on a precipice and in purgatory.
+It invites viewers to consider the complex interplay between preservation and loss, legibility and illegibility, and our place within a rapidly evolving present and future.